StefanoMesselodi/Super/README.md

 # Further Development

 SuPeR-B is a new version of SuPeR developed to enhance backlight images.
-The code of SuPeR-Bcan be derived from that of SuPeR as expalined in
+The code of SuPeR-B can be derived from that of SuPeR as expalined in

 Lecca M. "A Retinex Inspired Bilateral Filter for Enhancing Images under Difficult Light Conditions."
 VISIGRAPP (4: VISAPP).
 Online Streaming, 2021